dtr-org/unit-e/doc/developer-notes.md

 - Use `ParseInt32`, `ParseInt64`, `ParseUInt32`, `ParseUInt64`, `ParseDouble` from `utilstrencodings.h` for number parsing

-  - *Rationale*: These functions do overflow checking, and avoid pesky locale issues.
+  - *Rationale*: These functions do overflow checking, and avoid pesky locale issues

 - Avoid using locale dependent functions if possible.
 You can use the provided [`lint-locale-dependence.sh`](/test/lint/lint-locale-dependence.sh)